geomesa/geomesa-nifi/README.md

 Drag a GeoMesaIngestProcessor down...fill out the accumulo instance, etc...for sft and converter try "example-csv" and copy an example csv from the geomesa-tools/examples/ingest/csv folder into a temp dir...use the getfile processor to pick it up and route it to the PutGeoMesa...

+## GeoMesa Kafka Processor

+The GeoMesa kafka processor allows for live layers.
+To use it you'll need a kafka broker set up...for localhost testing just download it and do this:

+   tar xvf kafka_2.11-0.9.0.1.tgz
+   cd kafka_2.11-0.9.0.1/
+   bin/zookeeper-server-start.sh config/zookeeper.properties &
+   bin/kafka-server-start.sh config/server.properties &

+Then you can use ```localhost:9092``` and ```localhost:2181``` as your brokers and zookeeper config string, respectively in your kafka nifi ingest processor.